CONSUMER MEDICINE INFORMATION

 skin rash; severe irritation of the skin

-vaginal thrush - sore and itch vagina and/or discharge
+vaginal thrush - sore and itchy vagina and/or discharge

 low blood pressure (feeling of dizziness or light-headedness)